Tightness and solidity in fragments of Peano Arithmetic: Introduction

 Another very natural question related to tightness, solidity and their cousins is whether these concepts are actually distinct.
 Again, a naive version of this question admits some relatively trivial positive answers, due to the fact that syntactically defined properties like tightness apply to all complete theories, whereas semantically defined ones like solidity in general do not.
 However, separating two syntactically defined tightness-like properties, or getting any separating example at all that would be a computably axiomatized theory subject to G\"odel's theorems, was a significant challenge.
 We provide the first separations ``of the nontrivial kind'', showing for example that there are arbitrarily strong proper subtheories of $\PA$ that distinguish tightness from a property that is likewise syntactically defined but has the bi-interpretability assumption weakened as in the case of solidity.

 To prove our results, we need constructions that ensure the existence of some specific interpretations, isomorphisms etc.~but not of others.
-For such purposes, we rely on a wide variety of methods from the model theory and proof theory of arithmetic.
+For such purposes, we rely on a wide variety of methods from the model and proof theory of arithmetic.
 The tools we make use of include, among other things: axiomatic truth theories, flexible formulas, pointwise definable models, and a very weak pigeonhole principle known as the cardinality scheme.

 The remainder of the paper is organized as follows.
 We review basic background concepts and facts in Section \ref{sec:prelim}.
 In Section \ref{sec:groundwork}, we discuss and develop some more advanced background material.
-In Section \ref{sec:solidity-below}, we prove our results on solid proper subtheories of $\PA$.
+In Section \ref{sec:solidity-below}, we the prove our result on solid proper subtheories of $\PA$ in its basic form, and in Section \ref{sec:refinements} we present some refinements.
 In Section \ref{sec:separation}, we prove separations between tightness, solidity, and other similar properties.
-Section \ref{sec:soa} initiates the study of proper solid subtheories of $\Zt$, by providing an example containing $\ACA_0$.
+Section \ref{sec:soa} discusses some proper solid subtheories of $\ZF$ and $\Zt$, including a proper solid subtheory of $\Zt$ containing $\ACA$.
 We summarize our work and state some open problems in Section \ref{sec:conclusion}.